M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Related Work

-The model-based defenses aim to detect and mitigate possible backdoors in a suspicious model.
-Liu~\etal~\cite{liu2018fine} proposed a fine-pruning strategy to prune the trigger-related neurons of the suspicious models by assessing the activation of specified layers.
-In addition to the pruning techniques, the knowledge distillation~\cite{hinton2015distilling} and mode connectivity~\cite{garipov2018loss} techniques have also been used to detect the possible backdoors~\cite{li2021neural,zhao2020bridging}.
-The above backdoor defenses detect and mitigate the possible attacks without knowing the backdoor trigger.
-As a contrast, the authors in~\cite{wang2019neural} proposed the Neural Cleanse that can initially reverse-engineer the trigger of the target label and then eliminate the hidden backdoors by unlearning the relationship between the trigger and its target label.
-Subsequently, some other similar backdoor defenses~\cite{chen2019deepinspect,xiang2020detection,xiang2022post} were proposed by designing different trigger reversing methods or detection techniques.
+Model-based defenses aim to detect and mitigate backdoors in a suspicious model.
+Liu~\etal~\cite{liu2018fine} and Wu~\etal~\cite{wu2021adversarial} proposed to use fine-pruning-based strategies to remove the trigger-related neurons from the suspicious models.
+In~\cite{liu2018fine}, malicious neurons are identified as dormant neurons with clean inputs, while in~\cite{wu2021adversarial}, malicious neurons are identified as neurons sensitive to adversarial perturbations.
+Knowledge distillation~\cite{li2021neural,gong2023redeem} and meta-learning techniques~\cite{xu2021detecting} were also used to detect backdoors.
+The above backdoor defenses detect and mitigate possible attacks without knowing the triggers.
+In contrast, the authors in~\cite{wang2019neural,xiang2022post} proposed to reverse-engineer the trigger of the target-class label and then eliminate the hidden backdoor by unlearning the relationship between the trigger and the target-class label.